Davidslv/davidslv.github.com/_posts/2025-11-16-event-driven-architecture.md

 date:   2025-11-16 02:00:00
 categories: ruby game-development
 tags: [roguelike ruby game-development ECS algorithms architecture procedural-generation]
+description: "An event-driven architecture for game debugging: decouple systems with a publish/subscribe event manager, persist a JSONL event log per session, then replay and visualise to diagnose bugs."
+image: /img/roguelike-cover.jpg
 ---

 Event-driven architecture is a powerful pattern for game development that provides decoupling, comprehensive logging, and powerful debugging capabilities.
 This article explores how to implement an event system and use it to transform game debugging from guesswork into systematic analysis.